Nusa Penida: How to Get There, What to See & a 1–2 Day Itinerary

 • In 1 day you can cover one loop — usually the west, with the famous "postcards": Kelingking, Broken Beach, Angel's Billabong and Crystal Bay.
 This is the most popular day-trip format from Bali.

 The best time is the dry season, April to October: drier roads, safer trails down to the beaches, and clearer water for snorkeling.
-In the wet season (November–March) the steep trails tu slippery and dangerous, and rougher seas mean more boat cancellations.
+In the wet season (November–March) the steep trails turn slippery and dangerous, and rougher seas mean more boat cancellations.

 What to See in One Day: The West Coast